zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 ### Metrics Provider

-This service provides metrics backed by a time-series database — for example, Prometheus, InfluxDB, etc.
+This service provides metrics backed by a time-series database — for example, Prometheus, InfluxDB, [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server) etc.

 ### Load Watcher/Load Analyser

 The load watcher and analyzer both run in a single process.
-The watcher is responsible for the cluster-wide aggregation of resource usage metrics like CPU, memory, network, and IO stats over windows of a specified duration.
+The watcher is responsible for the retrieving cluster-wide resource usage metrics like CPU, memory, network, and IO stats over windows of a specified duration from metrics providers above.
 It stores these in its local cache and persists several aggregations in the host local DB for fault tolerance.
 The analyzer is responsible for the detection of bad metrics and any remediation.
 Bad metrics could be due to missing metrics or metrics with considerable errors, making them anomalies.
 It can also be extended in the future to use ML models for analyzing metrics.

 Load watcher would cache metrics in the last 15-minute, 10-minute, and 5-minute windows, which can be queried via REST API exposed.
+A generic interface will be provided that can support fetching metrics from any metrics provider.
+Example is provided in Appendix.

 ### DB